-Here we show that the case-copying reflexive is an anaphor via well-known diagnostics for reflexive anaphors: it cannot take split antecedents, requires a c-commanding antecedent and obeys the locality conditions of reflexive anaphors (see Anagnostopoulou & Everaert

-2013; Reuland 2018 for overviews).
+Here we show that the case-copying reflexive is an anaphor via well-known diagnostics for reflexive anaphors: it cannot take split antecedents, requires a c-commanding antecedent and obeys the locality conditions of reflexive anaphors (see Anagnostopoulou & Everaert 2013; Reuland 2018 for overviews).

 The first diagnostic we will use is split antecedents.
 The case-copying reflexive cannot take split antecedents, as shown in (14).
 In (14), the plural reflexive cannot take both the causee and causer NPs as split antecedents.
 A plural case-copying reflexive requires a plural antecedent.
 It may not take two singular NPs as an antecedent.
-Example (15) demonstrates the same behaviour with an experiencer subject and no verbal reflexive, allaying fears that the inability to take split antecedents in (14) might be an effect of the verbal reflexive.
+Example (14) demonstrates this with an experiencer subject and no verbal reflexive, allaying fears that the inability to take split antecedents might be an effect of the verbal reflexive.

-- (14) kamala $i$ siita $j$ ceeta tama-ni taamu ${i+j}$ tiṭṭ-incu-kon-di Kamala.NOM Sita by 3PL-ACC 3PL.NOM scold-CAUS-VR-3FSG 'Kamala had Sita scold themselves.'
-(Subbarao & Murthy 2000: 282) - (15) kamala $i$ [siita-ku $j$ tama-miida tama-ku ${i+j}$ koopam vacc-indi ani Kamala.NOM sita-DAT 3PL-ON 3PL-DAT anger come-PST.3NS COMP cepp-indi say-PST.3NS 'Kamala said that Sita got angry at themselves'
+(14) kamala $i$ [siita-ku $j$ tama-miida tama-ku ${i+j}$ koopam vacc-indi ani] Kamala.NOM sita-DAT 3PL-ON 3PL-DAT anger come-PST.3NSG COMP cepp-indi say-PST.3NSG 'Kamala said that Sita got angry at themselves'

 Even when both potential antecedents can exhaustively bind the CCR, split antecedents are disallowed.
-In the double object construction, both the nominative subject or the dative object can exhaustively bind the accusative object, as shown in (16).
+In the double object construction, both the nominative subject or the dative object can exhaustively bind the accusative object, as shown in (15).

-- (16) a. pilla-lu ravi-ki tama-ni taamu paricayam ceesu-kunn-aa-ru child-PL.NOM Ravi-DAT 3P-ACC 3P.NOM introduce do-VR-PST-PL 'The children introduced themselves to Ravi.' - b. pilla-lu ravi-ki tana-ni tana-ku paricayam cess-aa-ru child-Pl.NOM Ravi-DAT 3SG-ACC 3SG-DAT introduce do-PAST-3PL 'The children introduced Ravi to himself.'
+- (15) a. pilla-lu ravi-ki tama-ni taamu paricayam ceesu-kunn-aa-ru child-PL.NOM Ravi-DAT 3P-ACC 3P.NOM introduce do-VR-PST-3PL 'The children introduced themselves to Ravi.' - b. pilla-lu ravi-ki tana-ni tana-ku paricayam cess-aa-ru child-PL.NOM Ravi-DAT 3SG-ACC 3SG-DAT introduce do-PST-3PL 'The children introduced Ravi to himself.'

-If we try to bind a plural anaphor taking both the subject and the dative object as a split antecedents, the result is ungrammatical regardless of which case is shown on the CCR (nominative or dative).
-This is shown in (17).
+If we try to bind a plural anaphor taking both the subject and the dative object as split antecedents, the result is ungrammatical regardless of which case is shown on the CCR (nominative or dative).
+This is shown in (16).

-(17) Ravi raju-ki tama-ni tamu-(ki) coop-inc-ææ-du Ravi.NOM raju-DAT 3PL-ACC 3PL.NOM-(DAT) show-CAUS-PST-3MSG Intended: 'Ravi $i$ showed Raju $j$ themselves ${i+j}$
+(16) Ravi raju-ki tama-ni tamu/tama-ki coop-inc-ææ-ḍu Ravi.NOM raju-DAT 3PL-ACC 3PL.NOM-/3PL-DAT show-CAUS-PST-3MSG Intended: 'Ravi_i showed Raju_i themselves{i+j}

-The case-copying reflexive cannot take discourse or deictic references.
-As seen in (18), the case-copying reflexive is not possible with a cross-sentential antecedent.
-We also see in (19), that the complex reflexive can only refer to the c-commanding NP, it cannot refer to the embedded possessor NP.
-Once again, the c-command requirement on the antecedent is not due to the verbal reflexive, but the anaphor itself, as (20) demonstrates.5
+The case-copying reflexive cannot take discourse antecedents not can it be used deictically.
+As seen in (17), the case-copying reflexive is not possible with a cross-sentential antecedent.

+We also see in (18), that the CCR requires a c-commanding antecedent; the embedded genitive possessor cannot bind the CCR.
+Once again, the c-command requirement on the antecedent is not due to the verbal reflexive, but the anaphor itself, as (19) demonstrates.6